 Drink more blueberries!
 Packed with antioxidants, blueberries are considered a “super food.”
 Today, I’m going to show you how to make a “super cocktail” with these little sweet berries grown locally right here in North Carolina.

 I get excited with the arrival of blueberry season and warmer weather.
-Blueberries are one of my favorite berries and the options are endless when it comes to preparing food and drinks with them: blueberry pies, blueberry cakes and blueberry lemonade are a few that come to mind.
+Blueberries are one of my favorite berries and the options are endless when it comes to preparing food and drinks with them.

 Because of this little berry’s powerful antioxidants, I’m always finding myself trying to use blueberries in anything and everything I can.
 Since I have an abundance of mint growing in my herb garden during the summer months, mojitos are frequently on my spirits menu.